aryaman-2307/AngryBirdsProject/README.md

 ## Project Overview

-This Angry Birds game project, implemented using the LibGDX framework, provides an interactive and immersive gaming experience inspired by the classic Angry Birds gameplay.
-The game includes multiple screens with easy navigation, enabling players to save progress, resume gameplay, and interact with a polished, custom-themed interface.
-Buttons are styled with unique fonts and themes for an engaging user experience.
+This Angry Birds project, implemented using the LibGDX framework, provides a static GUI experience inspired by classic Angry Birds gameplay.
+Currently, only buttons are interactive, allowing basic navigation between screens.
+Static images represent slingshots, birds, and obstacles without any physics or player-driven interactions.
+The design focuses on creating a polished user interface with a cohesive visual theme.

 ## Project Setup

 ### Prerequisites

-Ensure the following dependencies are installed:
+Ensure these are installed:
 - **Java Development Kit (JDK)**: Version 11 or higher.
-- **Gradle**: A build automation tool.
+- **Gradle**: Build automation tool.

-To verify installations, open a terminal and check the versions:
+To verify installations:
    ```bash
    java -version
    gradle -v
    ```

-### Steps:
+### Setup Steps

-**1. Clone the Repository**
+1. **Clone the Repository**
-   Open a terminal and clone the repository to the local machine:
    ```bash
    git clone https://github.com/aryaman-2307/AngryBirdsProject
    cd AngryBirdsProject
    ```

-**2. Set Up a Java Development Environment**
+2. **Open the Project in a Java IDE**
-   Use any Java IDE like **IntelliJ IDEA** or **Eclipse**, or a simple text editor.
+   - Use **IntelliJ IDEA** or **Eclipse**.

-   - **Using an IDE**:
-     - Open the project by selecting **File > Open** and navigating to the cloned project folder.
-     - Set up the JDK version if prompted.
+   - Open the project and set up the JDK if prompted.
-     - Wait for dependencies to load.

-   - **Using the Terminal**:
-     - Navigate to the project folder:
-       ```bash
-       cd AngryBirdsProject
-       ```
-     - Compile the `.java` files:
-       ```bash
-       javac -d bin src/*.java
-       ```
-       Adjust paths if files are organized in subdirectories.

-**3. Run the Project**
+3. **Run the Project**
-   - For an IDE, locate the `LWJGL3Launcher` class under `lwjgl3/src/main/java/com/angrybirds/lwjgl3/Lwjgl3Launcher.java` and click **Run**.
+   - Locate `LWJGL3Launcher` in `lwjgl3/src/main/java/com/angrybirds/lwjgl3/Lwjgl3Launcher.java` and click **Run**.

 ## Project Structure

+### Directories and Key Files

-lwjgl3: Contains the LWJGL3Launcher, responsible for initializing and launching the game with the LWJGL3 backend.
-This setup manages window dimensions, display settings, and other core configurations essential for rendering the GUI and integrating with LibGDX’s windowing system.
+- **lwjgl3**: Contains `LWJGL3Launcher`, which launches the game with the LWJGL3 backend, managing window setup, display settings, and other core configurations for GUI rendering.

-The game code is organized across multiple classes and screens, each contributing to gameplay functionality.
-The primary code structure is found under `core/src/main/java/com/angrybirds` and consists of the following:

-- **MenuScreen**: The main menu where players can resume a saved game, start a new one, or return to the home screen.
-Styled buttons enhance the user interface and align with the game’s visual theme.

-- **PauseScreen**: Pauses the game, offering options to resume, save, or return to the main menu.
-A semi-transparent overlay and UI elements convey the paused state effectively.

-- **LevelScreen**: Contains the core gameplay mechanics, including the slingshot and the physics-based trajectory calculations.
-Handles player interactions with the slingshot to launch birds at targets, aiming to simulate the classic Angry Birds experience.

-Each screen includes UI components such as `TextButton` and `Table`, utilizing LibGDX’s scene2d library for layout management.
-Custom fonts and button themes are defined in `uiskin.json`, creating a visually cohesive and engaging experience.
+- **core/src/main/java/com/angrybirds**: Contains primary classes and screens:
+  - **MenuScreen**: Displays the main menu with options to start, save, or load games.
+  - **PauseScreen**: Displays a pause overlay with options to resume or save.
+  - **LevelScreen**: Displays static game elements (slingshot, obstacles).

+- **Assets**: Includes sprites, fonts, and backgrounds for UI styling.

+## Current Features and Limitations

+- **Static Interface**: Displays static images without physics or interactivity.
+- **Button-Only Navigation**: Buttons provide limited functionality, such as navigating to different screens or pausing the game.

-### Assets and Resources
+## Assets and Resources

 The following resources were used to create sprites and images for the game: